MonkeyDa23/Horizon-Roleplay-1/discord-bot/README.md

-# Vixel Roleplay - Discord Bot
+# Vixel Roleplay - Discord Bot (v2.0)

-This is the backend Discord bot required for the Vixel Roleplay website.
-It's a lightweight Express.js server that communicates with the Discord API to provide real-time user data and send notifications/logs.
+This is the completely rebuilt backend Discord bot required for the Vixel Roleplay website.
+It's a lightweight, robust Express.js server that communicates with the Discord API to provide real-time user data and send notifications/logs.
+This version focuses on stability, detailed logging, and clear error handling.

+This bot also includes a web-based control panel accessible directly from its URL (e.g., `http://YOUR_BOT_IP:14355`).

-## ⚠️ Important Prerequisites
+## ⚠️ CRITICAL PREREQUISITES

-Before setting up the bot, you **MUST** do the following two things.
-They are the #1 cause of login and command issues.
+Before setting up the bot, you **MUST** do the following.
+These are the #1 cause of login, permission, and command issues.

 ### 1. Enable Server Members Intent